It’s a common dilemma many parents face. How do you say no to your kids without feeling bad?

 Because we focus on the rules of engagement in all relationships (not simply romantic ones), parents learn blame is a two-way street.
 One of the rules of engagement, as we outline in our book, The Heart of the Fight, is no one gets more than 50% of the blame in any given situation.
 This means you can’t blame your kids’ behavior on the other parent.

 So how do you reach a consensus on parenting decisions?
 We encourage parents to always go with the higher denominator (and really look at it honestly).
-Who has a higher standard and the higher value system at work?
+Who has a higher standard and a higher value system at work?
 Even if it’s not yours, concede and go with it.

 It’s normal to want your kids to like you.
 You may want to please them because it feels like you’re winning their affection.
 This is particularly common after a divorce or breakup.
 But remember, it’s more important to teach your kids appropriate and consistent boundaries.
 While it’s uncomfortable at first, in the long run, it will help your relationship all around.